 “I see things.
 I write, and sometimes paint, what I see.”

-Susan Ector Ward is a visionary writer, a poet, a visual artist, and a wife and mother.
+Susan Ector Ward is a visionary writer, a poet, and a visual artist.

 Ward’s literary influences have come from great authors, such as Leo Tolstoy, J. R. R. Tolkien, and George MacDonald.
 She writes with the straightforward simplicity of Hannah Whitall Smith, with the passionate emotion of Harriet Beecher Stowe, and with the deep character insight of Harper Lee.